KippAD/portfolio-project-3/README.md

 - User actions are clearly explained across the application so that the user will always know what will happen in response to their inputs.

 **To achieve the second objective:**
-- Consistent text colors will represent different actions: Blue text is a loading msg, cyan text indicates an input is required, and red text a warning.
+- Consistent text colors will represent different actions: Blue text is a loading message, cyan text indicates an input is required, and red text a warning.
-- Colorama and Ascii Title will add color and design throughout, expaning the limitations of the terminal that would otherwise be limited to a black background with white text.
+- Colorama and Ascii Title will add color and design throughout, expanding the possibilities of the terminal that would otherwise be limited to a black background with white text.
-- Voting data will be printed into bar chart form, improving the UX by presenting data in a neat and digestible way for the user.
+- Voting data in the application will be printed in bar chart format, improving the UX by presenting data in a neat and digestible way.

 [Back to contents](#contents)

 ### **Design**
-As mentioned in the UX objectives, the scope of the design is slightly limited due to being CLI based.
-In the planning phase, the following modules were researched and included in the project in order to maximize how much design could be added to the application:
+As mentioned in the UX objectives, the scope of the design is slightly limited due to the application being CLI based.
+In the planning phase, the following modules were researched and included in the project in order to maximize how much design could be added:

 - **Termacolor and Pyfiglet** - These modules meant that a title of Ascii text could be designed and then printed into the terminal.
 The title is seen throughout the application.